jweiland-net/rlmp_tmplselector/Documentation/Configuration/Index.rst

 Configuration
 =============

-If your are a developer or webdesigner, please also read the section dealing with this extension in the tutorial Modern Template Building Part 1+2.
-It will give you some more background information regarding this extension.

-That means: Basically you have two options to work with the template selector, you can either put static HTML files into a certain directory and use them as a template or work with pure TypoScript which means you create cObjects of the type TEMPLATE.
+Basically you have two options to work with the template selector, you can either put static HTML files into a certain directory and use them as a template or work with pure TypoScript which means you create cObjects of the type TEMPLATE.

-You have to decide which option you prefer, choosing any of them will be fine, but you can only work with either files or TypoScript objects.
+You have to decide which option you prefer, choosing any of them will be fine, but you can only work with either `files` or `TypoScript`.

 The external file way
 ---------------------

 If you prefer working with external HTML files, this is the section you have to read.
-First thing you have to do is define the paths which will hold your templates of both the main and the sub content.
-Just create some lines like these in the setup field of your root template:
+First thing you have to do is define the paths which will hold your templates of both the `main` and the `sub` content.
+Just create some lines like these in the setup field of your TypoScript template:

 .. code-block:: typoscript

    tt_content.list.20.rlmptmplselector_templateselector.settings.templatePathMain = EXT:your_ext_key/Resources/Private/Templates/Main/
    tt_content.list.20.rlmptmplselector_templateselector.settings.templatePathSub = EXT:your_ext_key/Resources/Private/Templates/Sub/

-You can add new templates just by putting them into the main/ and sub/  directory.
+You can add new templates just by putting them into the `Main/` and `Sub/`  directory.
 All files with extension like ".htm" or ".html" will be recognized as a template file.
 Each template may be accompanied by an icon which will be shown in the template selector.
 It must have the same filename as the template file, with the extension ".gif" though.
 See the reference for